Autodesk acquires Spacemaker for $240 million to boost AI development for designers

-Today, Autodesk announced that it had acquired Oslo-based Spacemaker for $240 million.
-While Autodesk CEO Andrew Anagnost said he’s excited about the potential for Spacemaker to help urban planning, he also believes the startup’s underlying technology will help catalyze AI development across his company.
+Autodesk today announced that it has acquired Oslo-based Spacemaker for $240 million.
+While Autodesk CEO Andrew Anagnost said he’s excited about the potential for Spacemaker to aid urban planning, he also believes the startup’s underlying technology will help catalyze AI development across his company.

 Autodesk has been pioneering next-generation technology for designers for almost four decades, using computer-assisted design software.
 But as technology keeps leaping ahead, the company has become a big believer in the power of data, cloud, cheap computing, and AI to create even more powerful design tools.

-“This has been a five-year plus journey for us,” Anagnost said.
+“This has been a five-year-plus journey for us,” Anagnost said.
 “We’ve been pretty active in promoting the convergence of these technologies.
 At a high level, we believe that these technologies are going to be fairly transformative in helping our customers make better decisions.”

 The key is moving from technologies that simply digitize planning tools for designers to those that generate designs and outcomes and enable more collaboration from a larger range of stakeholders.
-In the area of construction, that’s particularly challenging, but it also offers a big upside.
+That’s particularly challenging in the construction space, but it also offers a big upside.

 “It’s going to allow interdisciplinary communication to become much more efficient,” Anagnost said.
 “The computer can act as an interpreter between engineers, architects, and construction professionals and provide real-time feedback.”